-The U.S. government on Thursday announced grants of almost $1.2 billion to help hospitals and healthcare providers implement and use electronic health records.
+The U.S. government announced grants of almost $1.2 billion on Thursday to help hospitals and health care providers establish and use electronic health records.

 The grants will be funded by the American Recovery and Reinvestment Act of 2009 and be made available in 2010, the statement said.